 Performing Searches

 With the word indexing in place, it's a relative breeze to carry out searches.
-For example, the current UI of the Brain Annex open-source project (i.e., the web app that is the top layer in its technology stack) recently added 1-word searches thru all of the "formatted notes" and "plain-text documents" managed by it.
+For example, the UI of the Brain Annex open-source project (i.e., the web app that is the top layer in its technology stack) allows word searches thru all of the "formatted notes" and "plain-text documents" managed by it.
+[May 2024 UPDATE: the screenshot below is from an older versions; much more complex searches are now supported]

 and here are the results of that search, which happens to locate some "formatted notes" (HTML documents) and a "plain-text document" (which contains the searched-for word in its body):IMPORTANT NOTE: multimedia knowledge management is just one use case of the Brain Annex technology stack, and comes packaged into the standard releases, currently in late Beta.
 You may also opt to use the lower layers of its technology stack for YOUR own use cases - which may well be totally different.
 The technology stack was discussed in part 6.